sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 [/listings/query](https://www.sharetribe.com/api-reference/marketplace.html#query-listings)
 endpoint API reference.

-## Listing fields and search settings in Flex Console
+## Listing fields and search settings in Sharetribe Console

-When you add listing fields in Flex Console, and select _Include this field in keyword search_ or _Add a filter to Search Page_, Flex generates a search schema for the field automatically.
+When you add listing fields in Sharetribe Console, and select _Include this field in keyword search_ or _Add a filter to Search Page_, Sharetribe generates a search schema for the field automatically.
 In the Console, the available field type options are

 - free text (search schema: `text`)
 - select one (search schema: `enum`)